What is authentication?

 - During an OAuth 2.0 authorization grant flow - when the resource owner grants authorization to the client application, allowing the client to access the resource owner's resources.

 - During resource access by the client - as implemented by the resource server, using the claims values present in the access token to make access control decisions based upon them.

 Consider the most basic scenario where identity is required: a user in a web browser needs to authenticate to a web application.
 The following diagram shows this scenario:

 Here’s what you need to know about the various components shown in the diagram:

 - Azure AD is the identity provider.
 The identity provider is responsible for verifying the identity of users and applications that exist in an organization’s directory, and issues security tokens upon successful authentication of those users and applications.

 - An application that wants to outsource authentication to Azure AD must be registered in Azure AD.
 Azure AD registers and uniquely identifies the app in the directory.

 - Developers can use the open-source Azure AD authentication libraries to make authentication easy by handling the protocol details for you.
-For more info, see Azure AD v2.0 authentication libaries and v1.0 authentication libraries.
+For more info, see Azure AD v2.0 authentication libraries and v1.0 authentication libraries.